brigitavmartin/grove_find_store/README.md

 All functions except defineCLIOptions.js are tested using Mocha JS and Chai JS, including the extension chaiAsPromised for callGeocodingAPI.test.js.

 Usage matches the given CLI specs, as shown below, although there are single-letter options included (such as "-a" for "-address", "-z" for "-zip", etc).
+Although the Grove stores in the csv file are in the US, this function still returns the closest store by distance when you input a starting address outside of the US.

 ```
 Find Store